nebulaeonline/microauthd/README.md

 ## microauthd Status Updates

+2025-06-18

+Things are a bit in flux at the moment.
+Some things are broken.
+Namely token introspection and token revocation.
+We are working dilligently to fix these issues.
+Please be patient, we should have fixes out today.

 2025-06-17

 CRUD operations are now implemented for our 5 main data types: users, roles, permissions, clients, and scopes.
 The API is now consistent across all endpoints, with uniform response structures and error handling.
 The `mad` CLI tool has also been significantly improved to support these operations.